Remuneration

 Long Term Incentive Plan

 The Appointments and Remuneration Committee has worked on defining the architecture of the new long term incentive plan, the 2024-2026 Long Term Incentive Plan, in line with market best practices.
-The 2024-2026 LTIP is a rolling plan based on three cycles of three years providing for the payment of a bonus, at the end of the reference three-year period, on the achievement of predetermined goals.
-For the first cycle, the indicators used are the cumulative EPS (Earnings per Share), the NFP/EBITDA ratio, cumulative regulated Capex and a composite sustainability objective with a weight corresponding to 20%.
+The 2024-2026 LTIP is a rolling plan based on three cycles of three years providing for the payment of a bonus, at the end of the reference three-year period, upon the achievement of predetermined goals.
+For the second cycle (2025-2027), the indicators used are the same as for the first cycle (2024-2026): the cumulative EPS (Earnings per Share), the NFP/EBITDA ratio, cumulative regulated Capex and a composite sustainability objective with a weight corresponding to 20%.

 Attachments